-- 10.6.1 Before construction begins, only the following are in the staging yard: all builders, members, loose nuts, loose bolts, and tools.
-Every member, loose nut, loose bolt, and tool must be in contact with the ground and must fit entirely within assigned area of the staging yard as designated on the Site Plan on the Site and Bridge Diagram.
+- 10.6.1 Before construction begins, only the following are in a staging yard: all builders, members, loose nuts, loose bolts, the temporary pier, and tools.
+The temporary pier, every member, loose nut, loose bolt, and tool must be in contact with the ground and must fit entirely within the assigned area of a staging yard as designated on the Site Plan on the Site and Bridge Diagram.
 Builders are wearing personal protective equipment as well as optional clothing such as pouches.
-Builders start without tools, nuts, and bolts, which may be passed from one builder to another after timed construction begins. - 10.6.2 Judges inspect members, loose nuts, loose bolts, and tools as they are placed in the staging yard.
-Tools that do not conform to regulation 10.2.5 shall be removed from the staging yard and shall not be used.
-After inspection and throughout timed construction, additional members, tools, nuts, bolts, or other items shall not be brought into the construction site nor shall anything be removed.
+Builders start without tools, nuts, and bolts, which may be passed from one builder to another after timed construction begins.
+Similarly, the temporary pier may be passed from builder to builder.
+There shall be nothing within the construction site that is not in a staging yard. - 10.6.2 Judges inspect members, loose nuts, loose bolts, the temporary pier, and tools as they are placed in the staging yard.
+Tools and temporary piers that do not conform to regulations 10.2.3 and 10.2.4 shall be removed from the staging yard and shall not be used.
+After inspection and throughout timed construction, additional members, temporary piers, tools, nuts, bolts, or other items shall not be brought into the construction site nor shall anything be removed.
 Additional builders shall not enter the construction site after the beginning of timed construction. - 10.6.3 Timing and construction begin when the captain signifies that the team is ready and the judge declares the start.